St Peter's Church, Leck: Exterior

 The church is constructed in sandstone rubble with a slate roof.
 Its plan consists of a nave with a north aisle and a timber south porch, a chancel at a lower level with a vestry on the north side, and a west tower.
 The tower is in two stages, and is surmounted by a plain parapet and an octagonal slated spire.
 In the lower stage is a three-light west window containing Perpendicular tracery.
 The upper stage contains single-light bell openings.
 Along the south wall of the nave are four-light windows, and the chancel wall contains windows of three lights and one light.
 The east window has eight lights.

 Interior

 Inside the church a five-bay arcade divides the nave from the north aisle.
 The timber roof is open.
 The sandstone font is octagonal.
 Much of the stained glass survived the fire, and it was reinstated by Powells who used Henry Holiday's original drawings.
 The original organ was built some time between 1850 and 1881 by Henry Jones.
 The present two-manual organ was built in 1915 by Harrison & Harrison.
 There is a ring of five bells, all cast in 1914 by John Taylor & Co.

 External features

 The churchyard contains nineteenth century "fever graves" (those of three girls from the Clergy Daughters' School at Cowan Bridge).
-The former Bishop of Newcastle in Australia Josiah Pearson was Vicar of Leck from 1893 until his death in 1895, and is buried in the churchyard.
 There is also a war grave of a World War II airman.